Rishabh42/CineMatch/assignment/assignment-1/Report.md

 \
 **Acceptance tests:**
   - Verify the button "organized references" is in the AI dropdown menu.
-  - Verify the IA display an error if the text given by the user does not contain references.
+  - Verify the AI display an error if the text given by the user does not contain references.
   - Verify the references are put in a table when the user clicks on "organized references".
   - Verify the references can be sorted by dates or aggregated by subject after clicking on "organized references".